The Importance of Being a Humble Person

 Trying not to be better than everyone else is what really sets you apart

-There’s a curious trend catching on these days that experts are calling “spiritual materialism.”
-This refers to the interest someone has in reaching a high level of self-awareness.
+There’s an interesting trend catching on these days that experts are calling “spiritual materialism.”
+This is the current interest in taking care of oneself on an individual level but from an egocentric position.

-In the search for understanding oneself, for taking care of your self-esteem, and growing stronger and better every day, some people will misunderstand those concepts and focus on the wrong thing: trying to be better than the people around them.
+When it comes to trying to understand yourself better, improve your self-esteem, and grow stronger and better every day, some people will focus on the wrong thing.
+Their main goal is to be better than the people around them.

-- In your social circle, whether it’s at work or among friends and family, there’s always that person who uses irony or ridicule to diminish those around them, while they try to show off their skills and ability to be better than anyone else.
+- In your social circle, whether it’s at work or among friends and family, there’s always someone who uses sarcasm or ridicule to diminish those around them.
+Meanwhile, they try to show off their skills and how much better they are than everyone else.

 Being humble means not wanting or trying to be better than anyone else

-- If yesterday you weren’t sure you were able to accomplish something at work or to catch the eye of someone you are attracted to and today you manage to achieve it, you’ve managed to become “better.”
+- If you weren’t sure you could accomplish something at work yesterday, or catch the eye of someone you’re attracted to, but you achieve that today, then you’ve managed to improve yourself.

-- This is where your greatness can truly lie: growing and improving yourself every day in reference to yourself and not other people.
-He who becomes obsessed with appearances and the race to greatness forgets who he is.
+- This is where greatness truly lies: Constantly growing and improving in reference to yourself, not other people.
+Anyone who’s obsessed with appearances and the race to greatness will forget who they are.

-- A person who wants to be better than everyone else is not humble.
-Humility is something you should strive for every day in everything you do, with all of your actions.
-Humility, far from being a sign of weakness or giving in to others, is one of your greatest strengths.
+- Anyone who wants to be better than everyone else isn’t being humble.
+Humility is something you should strive for in everything you do, in all of your actions.
+Rather than being a sign of weakness or giving in to others, humility is one of your greatest strengths.